Sh0702/Personalized-News-Recommendation-System/README.md

 - [ ] Set up vector database for document retrieval
 - [ ] Implement personalization logic based on user preferences
 - [ ] Evaluate article quality and summarization effectiveness

 ---

-## 📌 Contributing

-We welcome ideas, feedback, and collaboration!
-Please open an issue or submit a PR if you're interested.

----